 We recommend that you take the LSAT by the December prior to the fall term for which you are applying, but we will accept the February test.
 You should keep in mind that we cannot begin to review your application until it is complete, which requires a valid score report.
 Applicants who take the LSAT in February of the year in which they are applying (and do not already have other score reports) may be at a disadvantage because their score reports will not be available until early March, which is late in the admissions season.
 We will review applications that are complete by the deadline before reviewing those that are not complete or are waiting for the February LSAT score.

-LSAT scores are valid for the past five years preceding law school matriculation.
-If you are applying to Colorado Law to begin in the fall of 2018, LSAC will report any test scores taken after June 2013.
-Any test taken before June 2013 will not be reported.
+LSAT scores are only valid for the past five testing years.
+If you are applying to Colorado Law to begin in the fall of 2018, we will accept any test scores taken after June 2013.
+Any test taken before June 2013 will not be considered.

 If you can identify something in particular that might have negatively affected your score (you didn't prepare; you were sick; there was construction at the exam site), you may consider retaking the test.
 In the absence of such factors, though, odds are that a second score will not show a substantial improvement.
 It may be beneficial to focus on strengthening your overall application.